Text Annotation for AI: The Complete Guide to Better NLP Data [2026]

 This type of annotation assigns a grammatical category to each word in a sentence, such as verb, noun, adjective, etc. This helps models analyze sentence structure and understand the function of each word in the context.

-This type of annotation identifies the underlying intent of a sentence or text, for example, a request for information, a service request, or a complaint.
-This is especially useful in chatbot and voice assistance applications, where it is essential to determine its use, whether for businesses or individuals.
+This type of annotation, also known as intent analysis, identifies the underlying intent of a sentence or text, for example, a request for information, a service request, or a complaint.
+This is especially useful in chatbot and voice assistants applications, where it is essential to determine its use, whether for businesses or individuals.

 This type of annotation consists of dividing text into logical units such as sentences, paragraphs, or thematic sections, by creating new paragraph marks when segmenting the text.
 It allows models to analyze text into more coherent blocks for text summarization or comprehension tasks.